Lactation Room Furniture: The Essential Items

 Collection of images of lactation room furnishings

 Lactation rooms offer breastfeeding parents a private, comfortable space to express breast milk.
 Not only are lactation spaces legally required for workplaces, but they also create a welcoming physical environment to support breastfeeding parents wherever they go.
+Depending on your space constraints, lactation rooms can be built out incrementally—or implemented as fully furnished, turnkey solutions.
 Whether in a workplace or a public venue, making sure the space is set up and furnished appropriately is key to providing the infrastructure breastfeeding parents need.
 Here are the essential items to furnish a lactation room.

 A lock